Fiverr International Ltd. (FVRR) Reveals an Earnings Mystery

 JMP Securities gave a rating of “Mkt Outperform” to FVRR, setting the target price at $190 in the report published on October 29th of the previous year.

-After a stumble in the market that brought FVRR to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 3.95% of gains for the given period.
+After a stumble in the market that brought FVRR to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -2.33% of loss for the given period.

 Stock Fundamentals for FVRR